-In Dana Point California you can enjoy Doheny Beach, dine at the Marina, go fishing or rent a kayak.
-It's kind of a one-stop-shop for things to do by the beach.
-Located between Laguna Beach and San Clemente in Southern Orange County.
-Dana Point is just south of Laguna Beach and north of San Clemente in Southern Orange County.
+In Dana Point California you can enjoy Doheny Beach, dine at the Marina, go fishing, go whale watching or rent a kayak.
+It's located just south of Laguna Beach and north of San Clemente in Southern Orange County.

 In 1970 the new harbor was completed, along with a long jetty, creating a calm, safe haven for the pleasure boats.

 The natural cove has two marinas: the west marina and east marina.
 At the west end are the Ocean Institute, Baby's Beach and the Dana Point Yacht Club.

 The east marina has some shopping villages, a hotel, waterfront restaurants, and the Dana Wharf, where you can catch a cruise to Catalina, go sport fishing or take a whale watching trip.